 Special Education numbers continue to grow at astounding rates.
 The state average for special education students is approximately 6% of student population and KISD is 11-12%.
 It is imperative we provide the resources needed as demand for services increase.
 I support finding ways to recruit and retain highly qualified special education teachers and aides.

 Budget.
 Our primary spending must be directed to the classroom.
 Teachers are our most valuable asset and it is important to stay competitive in our salaries to attract the best.
-I am pleased every year when we give our employees an annual raise.
 An important part of rapid growth is managing debt and working to retire it early and effectively.
-A concern is to not overbuild schools as we near the end of our growth.
-We need to look at our existing buildings and maximize every facilityto best utilize our investments.
+It is important to plan effective utilization of the existing facilities , not to overbuild, as we near the end of our growth.
+We need to look at our existing buildings and maximize every facility to best utilize our investments.

 Experience.
 I have the ability, desire and time to be in the community and schools for a first-hand look at what our community values.
 I have been to every campus.
 Observation is a powerful tool for a Trustee.
 Being present shows teachers they are valued and allows me to see the results of policies we implement.
-My experience provides stability and balance for a relatively new board and superintendent.
+My experience would be a benefit to a relatively new board and superintendent.
 Experiential knowledge is crucial to oversight required of a Trustee.

 Independent Thinker.
 I have the strength to do what is right.
 I am not beholden to anyone.
 While it is important to work together as trustees for the benefit of our stakeholders, I understand this position belongs to the people.
 We should ask for your input and communicate with you in an open, honest, transparent style.
 I am Your Trustee.
 Your Voice.

 Values.
 What I have learned through the years is issues change constantly.
-Recently our community has been inundated with negativity.
-I want to get back to our purpose and keep our focus on students.
 I want to assure the community our district is STRONG.
 We have extraordinary teachers and staff who are making a difference every day.
 They care about your children.
 Because issues change often, I always encourage people to vote for the person who most closely matches you and your values, and you will have the person making decisions that most reflect you.